jlperona/bart-hourly-dataset-parser/README.md

 The *Oakland International Airport (OAK)* station opened for revenue service on 2014-11-22.
 Dates before this will have no traffic to this node, as this is a terminal station.
 This may pose a problem for certain programs, such as Gephi.
-I have not found the four-letter code for this station.
-When I do, I will update the dictionary to make the translation.

 #### Warm Springs / South Fremont

 The *Warm Springs / South Fremont* station opened for revenue service on 2017-03-25.
 Dates before this will have no traffic to this node, as this is a terminal station.
 This may pose a problem for certain programs, such as Gephi.

-I have not found the four-letter code for this station.
-When I do, I will update the dictionary to make the translation.
+#### eBART

+The eBART extension to *Pittsburg Center* and *Antioch* opened for revenue service on 2018-05-26.
+Dates before this will have no traffic to either of these nodes, as these nodes extend past a terminal station.
+This may pose a problem for certain programs, such as Gephi.

 ### Future Network Changes

 There are also changes that have been made or planned since the last day available in the dataset.

-#### eBART

-The eBART extension to *Pittsburg Center* and *Antioch* opened for revenue service on 2018-05-26.
-Currently, no data is available past 2017.
-Once data is available, the stations and their four-letter codes can be added.

 #### BART to Silicon Valley

 The Silicon Valley BART extension in planned in two phases.
-The following stations are (currently) planned to open in fall 2018:
+The following stations are (currently) planned to open in fall 2019:

 * *Milpitas*
 * *Berryessa*

-The following stations are currently planned to open in 2025 - 2026:
+The following stations are currently planned to open in 2026:

 * *Alum Rock*
 * *Downtown San Jose*